 Last month, we opened our Police Issues Action Center in Rosemont, Illinois to take our Restore Respect for Police campaign to the streets.
 We are pleased to announce a successful voter activation campaign as a result in recent elections on April 6ht.
 The efforts paid off where nearly 70% of residents voted “no” on a referendum to defund the Oak Park police department.

-Dan Niedhammer, advisory board member, and Joe D`Orazio, local police supporter both speak on the issues being faced by police officers daily in recent Op-Eds.
+Local police supporter, Joe D`Orazio, speaks on the issues being faced by police officers daily in recent Op-Eds.

 - ‘Burned out’: Portland cops leave scathing exit interviews